-Simple Ways to Manage Adrenal Healthby Amylee Amos MS, RDN, IFMCPLifestyle
+Simple Ways to Manage Adrenal Healthby Amylee Amos PhD, RDN, IFMCPLifestyle

 The adrenals are two glands that sit on top of the kidneys.
 They are known as the stress glands, because they respond to both physical and mental stress.
 They do this by producing neurotransmitters and hormones, such as adrenaline and cortisol, that allow the body to react to the stressor.
 For example, the adrenals are responsible for the fight or flight response, a response that has allowed us to survive.